-The White House promised the health care website would be able to handle 50,000 visitors simultaneously for a daily total of about 800,000 by the end of November.
-The administration warned that users may still encounter some delays, but that the website should load quickly for at least 80 percent of users.
+Officials say the web site should now handle 50,000 simultaneous visitors for a daily total of about 800,000.
+The administration had warned that the web site will still suffer some delays, but by Saturday the it should load quickly for at least 80 percent of users.

-Critics say website problems caused millions of uninsured people who could have benefited to become disinterested.
+Critics say web site problems caused millions of uninsured people who could have benefited from Obamacare to become disinterested.

-Critics also worry the president's decision to extend bare bones private insurance could keep young and healthy consumers — considered critical for keeping the government program's finances in balance — from enrolling in the government coverage.
+Critics also worry the president's decision to extend bare-bones private insurance could keep young and healthy consumers from enrolling in the government coverage.
+The young and healthy consumers are considered critical for keeping the government program's finances in balance.